dmhendricks/wordpress-base-plugin/README.md

 This is a base WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).
 It is intended to be used as a starting point for creating quick WordPress plugins.

+It may also be used as the means of [separating custom code](http://www.billerickson.net/core-functionality-plugin/) from the theme.

 ## Installation

 ### Composer